AlanBarber/CodeKatas/README.md

  1. Roman Numerals - Part 1

-    Modify the ArabicToRomanNumeral() function in the RomanNumerals project so that given any integer value between 1-5000 will return a valid roman numeral.
+    Modify the ArabicToRomanNumeral() function in the RomanNumerals project so that given any integer value between 1 and 5000, it returns a valid roman numeral.

  1. Roman Numerals - Part 2

-    Modify the RomanNumeralToArabic() function in the RomanNumerals project so that given a valid roman numeral value will return the arabic number.
+    Modify the RomanNumeralToArabic() function in the RomanNumerals project so that given a valid roman numeral , it  returns the arabic number.

  1. Pig Latin - Part 1